AmpersandHQ/mage-ee-product-flat-test/README.md

 In order to prove this bug and any fix which is produced, this repository includes a PHPUnit test case which can be run against vanilla Magento Enterprise Edition installations.
 This test case has been run against Magento Enterprise Edition >=1.13.0.0,<=1.14.1.0 and the bug exists on all of those versions.
 Note that 1.14.1.0 is the latest version of Magento Enterprise Edition at the time of writing.

 Note that this test case saves over 500 products to the MySQL database of the Magento instance and can take several minutes to complete.
-It should not be executed on a product instance of Magento.
+It should not be executed on a production instance of Magento.

 ### Downloading the PHPUnit Test ###